Evacuate or die, Puerto Rico officials warn as Hurricane Maria bears down

 Related: Hurricane Maria Devastates Dominica on Path to Puerto Rico

-"Dominica had very little time to prepare for this monster," said NBC News meteorologist Bill Karins, who said Maria was one of the fastest-growing hurricanes ever recorded.
-"I fear what we will see during the daylight hours from Dominica and Guadeloupe.
-They had little time to prepare for the strongest storm of their lifetimes."
+"Dominica had very little time to prepare for this monster... the strongest storm of their lifetimes," said NBC News meteorologist Bill Karins, who highlighted that Maria was one of the fastest-growing hurricanes ever recorded.

 The French island of Martinique, which at one point appeared poised to take a direct hit from Maria, also sustained heavy damage, authorities said.